o3de/o3de.org/content/docs/userguide/configurator/projects.md

 ---
-description: ' Create a game project in the &ALYlong; &project-configurator; or from a command line. '
+description: ' Create a game project in the Amazon Lumberyard Project Configurator or from a command line. '
 title: Creating and Switching Game Projects
 ---